pragyanatvade/nerdsden-backup/content/posts/2019-01-01_how-to-design-software-that-you-can-be-proud-of/index.md

 To shape our problems and maintain the laser focus we enforce the following constraints among ourselves:

 1.  _Maximum of three business objectives are allowed for every quarter for every person._
-2.  _Every business objective must be achievable within 30 days of time along with 15 days release or feedback cycle._
+2.  _Every business objective must be achievable within 30 days along with 15 days release or feedback cycle._
 3.  _In an ideal situation, this would be achievable.
 But we don't live in a perfect world.
 Therefore we keep one month spare to cover up our tracks in case we fucked up._

 ### Map Business Objectives With Tech Objectives